wormhole-foundation/wormhole/docs/operations.md

 ### EVM node requirements

-Some non-ethereum EVM compatible blockchains need to run in archive mode for [queries](https://wormhole.com/queries) to function correctly.
+Some non-Ethereum EVM compatible blockchains need to run in archive mode for [Queries](https://wormhole.com/queries) to function correctly.
 By default in geth, [historical state is only kept in memory for the previous 128 blocks](https://github.com/ethereum/go-ethereum/blob/4458905f261d5d9ba5fda3d664f9bb80346ab404/core/state/statedb.go#L1259-L1265).
 After 128 blocks, older states are garbage collected.
 Many of these chains are forks of geth that maintain this historical limitation.